Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 What is the Save the Cat!
 Beat Sheet?

-Blake Snyder’s beat sheet from Save the Cat! is broken down into fifteen steps.
+Blake Snyder’s beat sheet from Save the Cat! is broken into fifteen steps.

-The unique thing about Snyder’s beat sheet is that it explicitly breaks down the page number each beat should be on, denoted at the end of each beat explanation.
+Snyder’s beat sheet is unique in that it explicitly breaks down the page number each beat should be on, denoted at the end of each beat explanation.

 1. The opening image — An opening image that creates a question in the audience’s mind. (page 1)